-This year's festival is online.
-To see how this works, go to our Attending Online Events page.
+This year's festival is online (with the exception of the opening event with Cónal Creedon).
+To see how this works, go to Attending Online Events.

 Click the 'Book Ticket' button next to individual events below or go to our Eventbrite page for all events.

 Cónal Creedon in conversation with Tina Pisco – launch of Pancho and Lefty Ride Again

 7pm in person at Waterstones, Cork Book Ticket